- How do I Register as a Self-Employed Tutor?

 How Can I Keep Records of What I Earn from Tutoring Jobs?

-As a sole trader, you are legally obliged to keep accurate and detailed records of what you earn.
-This is necessary so that HMRC can calculate your taxes correctly.
+As a self employed teacher, you are legally obliged to keep accurate and detailed records of what you earn.
+This is necessary so that CRA can calculate your taxes correctly.
 This will also help you keep your business organised and will make your tax return easier.

 To keep on top of your records, you can organise your income into logs of income and allowable business expenditure, along with their relative dates.